Jelly MDHV

 Punitive

-Punitive damages are not the goal of every lawsuit, but they may become part of your claim if someone acted extremely negligently or recklessly.
-These damages are awarded at the discretion of the judge for your trial.
+Punitive damages are not the goal of every lawsuit, but they may become part of your claim if someone acted negligently or recklessly.
+The judge awards these damages at the discretion of the court during your trial.

 Common motorcycle accident injuries